 Regardless of how you found your way into wine, you’re here now!
 Thank goodness.
 Of course, wine drinking is very much a journey itself, and it’s quite likely that your wine palate will change over time.
-This type of taste evolution has no doubt already happened once in your life.
-For example, remember how you once loved strawberry milk, but now you drink black coffee for breakfast?
-(You know who you are!)
-It’s kind of like that.

 The 7 Stages of Your Wine Palate

 It’s time to pay a little homage to each step of our wine palate evolution, from beginner to enthusiast.
 Ironically, once you get to the end, you’ll find yourself back at the beginning.

 Find out where your wine palate fits in the grand scheme of taste.

 Sweet Wine Phase